These Hot Cross Buns consist of a buttery dough studded with plump raisins, topped with the perfect touch of icing, and they’re so easy to make!

 - 2 tablespoons unsalted butter, melted

 - 1/2 teaspoon milk

 - 1/2 teaspoon fresh lemon juice

-While buns are cooling, prepare the icing.
+- While buns are cooling, prepare the icing.
 In a small mixing bowl, whisk together all of the icing ingredients.
-Transfer to a piping bag (or Ziploc) and then snip off the tip.
+Transfer to a piping bag (or resealable plastic bag) and then snip off the tip.
 Using the crosses you cut into your buns before baking as a guide, make a cross on each bun.
 Enjoy as soon as possible!